 According to Stack Overflow’s 2019 Developer Survey, which studied the tools and development practices used by over 90,000 programmers, React.js was the second most popular web framework among respondents.

-An important reason React has become so popular is that it provides developers with the ability to build scalable applications quickly, a value that has been recognized by many companies around the world.
+React has become so popular because it provides developers with the ability to build scalable applications quickly, a value that many companies around the world have recognized.
 As a result, questions about React are common in web development job interviews.